richardsj/airport-scan/README.md

 The scan will first try `airport`, followed by the expected absolute location `/System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport`.
-If neither of these works, it will fail.
+If neither of these exists, it will fail.

 ## API reference